Pub Date: 1978

 I hated Bettina’s mother.
 Or was it the maid?
 Or was it both women who gave Bettina horrible life advice?
 Don’t remember, don’t care.

 I hated the lack of romance.
 I hated the lack of variety in action.
+All the hero does is rape the heroine.
 It all seemed to blur together: rape, fight, escape, repeat; rape, fight, escape, repeat; etc.

 I hated how the antagonists are portrayed.
-In a pirate book set in the 1600s, it was natural to have Spaniards playing the villains to the English/French buccaneer heroes, but in A Pirate’s Love Lindsey laid it on a bit thick, reaching Leyenda Negra levels of ridiculousness, their wicked deeds falling just short of infant necrophilia and cannibalism.
+In a pirate book set in the 1600s, it was natural to have Spaniards playing the villains to the English/French buccaneer heroes, but in A Pirate’s Love Lindsey laid it on a bit thick, reaching Leyenda Negra levels of ridiculousness.
+As their wicked deeds fell just short of infant necrophilia and cannibalism.

 I hated the stupid coincidences at the end of this book.
 I mean, really?
 All of them happening at once?

-Why would I despise this book, when it’s not so different from Lindsey’s early, more “serious-toned” works, like Fires of Winter, which was one of my teenaged favorites?
+Why would I despise this book, when it’s not so different from Johanna Lindsey’s early, more “serious-toned” works, like Fires of Winter, which was one of my teenage favorites.
+Or So Speaks the Heart, to which I gave a favorable review?
+The hero rapes the heroine in all those books.